evgkrsk/nxs-universal-chart/charts/universal-chart/README.md

 | `annotations`      | Extra ConfigMap annotations                     | `{}`      |
 | `data`             | Map of ConfigMap data                           | `{}`      |

+N.B.: boolean values in `data` MUST be quoted

 ### PersistentVolumeClaims parameters

 `pvcs` is a map of the PersistentVolumeClaim parameters, where key is a name of PersistentVolumeClaim.